Class: Bunny::Channel

 end

-Recovers queues and bindings.
+Recovers transaction mode.
 Used by the Automatic Network Failure Recovery feature.

 end